s-k-y-h-i-g-h/Prototype/Best Practices/Develop Your Stack.md

 ### Omega-3 and Omega-6
 These need to be consumed in the right ratio.
 The ideal omega-6 to omega-3 ratio is around 4:1 or lower.

+### L-Tryptophan
+Competes with other amino acids when crossing the BBB.
+Take this on an empty stomach or before eating things which contain protein.

+### L-Tyrosine
+Competes with other amino acids when crossing the BBB.
+Take this on an empty stomach or before eating things which contain protein.

 ## Prevent Health From Declining
 ### Non-Essential Supplements
 - Anti-inflmmatories